-- Consider starting a new holiday tradition!
+- Start a new holiday tradition.
 Especially for those without small children (who might not grasp the concept), make a memory instead of buying presents.
 Some people choose to go on a vacation, buy tickets for a special event, or splurge on dressing up for dinner at a special restaurant.
-And you can always try saving some money on that evening out at Restaurants.com, where you can buy a $25 certificate for only $10.
-You can search their database of over 13,000 participating restaurants for one near you.
+Think about how you can provide experiences instead of things for your friends and family.

-- If you know how, crochet or knit a long, thin, fashionable scarf in a silky or textured yarn in the favorite colors for each of the special women in your life.
-Scarves are a relatively simple and quick way to create a unique gift with a homemade touch, and crocheting and knitting are stress relievers on their own.
-Jo-Ann Fabrics and Crafts stores feature many types of specialty yarns, and you can even order them online.
+If you know how, crochet or knit a long, thin, fashionable scarf in a silky or textured yarn in the favorite colors for each of the special women in your life.
+Scarves are a relatively simple and quick way to create unique gifts with a homemade touch, and crocheting and knitting are stress-relievers on their own.

 - Do you have some personal recipes that are constantly requested at every family picnic or potluck dinner with friends?
-You can type them up (or write them if you have legible handwriting), print out batches on holiday paper and take them to a local copy center to have them spiral bound and laminated while you wait.
+You can type them up (or write them if you have legible handwriting), print out batches on holiday paper, and take them to a local copy center to have them spiral bound and laminated while you wait.
 These make especially great gifts for friends and family if you’ve recently moved away.
-Southworth has some absolutely gorgeous bordered paper that is available to download for free.

-- If you have a friend or family member who is into health and fitness, spring for a month’s fees at their gym and a gift certificate at their favorite health food/nutritional supplement store, and put them in a stylish new gym bag.
-Luggage.com has some great bags, free shipping, and an extended return policy.
-Or commit to a year’s worth of being their walking companion. . . .
-You can easily personalize and print out a snazzy certificate from a template and enclose it in a holiday card.
-There are tons of free ones online –mdash; try Microsoft Word’s versions.
+- If you have a friend or family member who is into health and fitness, spring for a month’s fees at their gym and a gift certificate to their favorite health food store, and put them in a stylish new gym bag.
+Or commit to a year’s worth of being their walking companion; you can easily personalize and print out a snazzy certificate from a template and enclose it in a holiday card.
 Your friendship will receive a welcome hour or so each week, and you’ll be healthier for it too!

 - Do you often share a coffee or tea with a friend, neighbor, or family member?
 Indulge them with a bag of gourmet coffee or box of specialty teas and flavored syrup.
-There are some great, inexpensive sugar-free versions of these syrups too.
-You can find them at your local Sam’s Club or Costco and at online retailers’ sites.
-Amazon has a terrific selection of both regular and sugar-free syrups, including a large variety of flavors like vanilla, caramel, hazelnut, pomegranate, and even chocolate!
+There are some great, inexpensive sugar-free versions of these syrups, too.